 Since the purpose of a girlfriend getaway is the time you spend together, there are so many fun spots to have a girls’ getaway that don’t have to cost an arm-and-a-leg.
-These are some trip ideas that will also let you try something new, learn something, or have a unique bonding experience in destinations that may never have dawned on you would be perfect for a girls trip.
+These are some trip ideas that will also let you try something new, learn something, or have a unique bonding experience in destinations that may never have dawned on you as being perfect for a girls’ trip.

 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are my own based on my personal experience with these products.

 Fort Wayne has two big claims to fame — Vera Bradley and the Genealogy Center, which is the nation’s second-largest genealogy collection, and a great place to research family history.
-Yes, the Vera Bradley Annual Outlet Sale (set for May 4-8, 2022) is a great time to visit and shop on a girls trip, but there is plenty more to enjoy in Fort Wayne for a weekend getaway.
+Yes, the Vera Bradley Annual Outlet Sale is a great time to visit and shop on a girl’s trip, but there is plenty more to enjoy in Fort Wayne for a weekend getaway.